dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

   * The key point of the design/solution must correspond to the key points in the motivation section.
   * Research is different from engineering.
 In engineering you use all the techiniques and tricks to achieve optimal performance, while in research you use a simple and elegant desing to show the effectiveness/potential of an idea.
 Instead of manipulating a very complex method with many components and parameters, it will be better to design a **simple** system with one major innovative part and show that it works.
   * Instead of coming up with brand-new solutions, it will be better to import and build upon existing solutions.
-* Sometimes, we may have an **Advanced Design** in addition to the main design, where we can discover and solve an advanced problem by removing the some assumptions.
+* Sometimes, we may have an **advanced design** in addition to the main design, where we can discover and solve an advanced problem by removing the some assumptions.
 * Evalution/experiments
   * Find some well-known solutions and some latest solutions in the field as baselines.
   * Make your code extensibile, as you may need to modify design and experiment settings based on the feedback from your professor or reviewers, but don't spend too much time on it, as in most cases the code only serve for only one project.